Misconceptions about HIV/AIDS: An HIV-infected person can have children

-HIV cannot be the cause of AIDS because the body develops a vigorous antibody response to the virus
+The antibody response caused by the body does not always eliminate HIV infections

-This reasoning ignores numerous examples of viruses other than HIV that can be pathogenic after evidence of immunity appears.
+There are numerous examples of viruses other than HIV that can be pathogenic after evidence of immunity appears.
 Measles virus may persist for years in brain cells, eventually causing a chronic neurologic disease despite the presence of antibodies.
 Viruses such as Cytomegalovirus, Herpes simplex virus, and Varicella zoster may be activated after years of latency even in the presence of abundant antibodies.
 In other animals, viral relatives of HIV with long and variable latency periods, such as visna virus in sheep, cause central nervous system damage even after the production of antibodies.

 HIV has a well-recognized capacity to mutate to evade the ongoing immune response of the host.

-Only a small number of CD4+ T-cells are infected by HIV, not enough to damage the immune system
+A large number of CD4+ T-cells are infected by HIV over the course of the infection

 Although the fraction of CD4+ T-cells that is infected with HIV at any given time is never high (only a small subset of activated cells serve as ideal targets of infection), several groups have shown that rapid cycles of death of infected cells and infection of new target cells occur throughout the course of the disease.
 Macrophages and other cell types are also infected with HIV and serve as reservoirs for the virus.

 Furthermore, like other viruses, HIV is able to suppress the immune system by secreting proteins that interfere with it.
 For example, HIV's coat protein, gp120, sheds from viral particles and binds to the CD4 receptors of otherwise healthy T-cells; this interferes with the normal function of these signalling receptors.
 Another HIV protein, Tat, has been demonstrated to suppress T cell activity.

 Infected lymphocytes express the Fas ligand, a cell-surface protein that triggers the death of neighboring uninfected T-cells expressing the Fas receptor.
 This "bystander killing" effect shows that great harm can be caused to the immune system even with a limited number of infected cells.